Stetina and Allison do it again after also winning in Utah event in 2021.

-American climber Pete Stetina extends his contract with Trek – Segafredo for two more years, looking to be fully recovered from traumatic
+American climber Pete Stetina extends his contract with Trek – Segafredo for two more years, looking to be fully recovered from traumatic 2015 crash.

 Pete Stetina crashed in the 2015 Tour of the Basque Country, breaking multiple bones in his leg and ribs. a little over a year later, he's back to racing at the pinnacle of the sport: the tour de France.

 Peter Stetina crashed heavily last year, breaking his leg and destroying his knee, but he's back to WorldTour racing at Tour Down Under.

 Trek-Segafredo's three new North American additions will debut in 2016 at the Santos Tour Down Under.

 Three new North Americans bolster Trek Factory Racing, which has a renewed focus on stage racing and a slightly smaller squad.